Phuket Condo CAM Fees: Maintenance Guide for Investors

 | Long-term 12 months | Tenant may pay fixed rent; owner still settles CAM to building |

-Questions to ask the juristic office before you buy
+What questions should you ask the juristic office before buying?

 - Current CAM rate and last increase date